 The ice cream business will move to a new head office in Amsterdam, with options open for the listing location.
 “As part of the Group’s overall transformation, we are implementing a comprehensive productivity program and the separation of Ice Cream, both of which are progressing as planned,” the company stated in its third-quarter results for 2024.

-The listing of Boxer is part of Pick n Pay's two-step recapitalization plan, which began with a rights offer for short-term liquidity, followed by an IPO of the Boxer business on the Johannesburg Stock Exchange later this year.
+The listing of Boxer is part of Pick n Pay's two-step recapitalization plan, which began with a rights offer for short-term liquidity, followed by the listing of the Boxer business on the Johannesburg Stock Exchange later this year.
 Pick n Pay will retain a majority stake in Boxer post-IPO, aiming to stabilize its balance sheet, strengthen liquidity, fund sustainable growth, and unlock shareholder value.

 In its first-half results for the 2025 fiscal year, Pick n Pay mentioned that “the group remains on track with its plans to list Boxer on the Main Board of the Johannesburg Stock Exchange (JSE) and A2X by the end of 2024.”